MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-overview.md

 # Asset Capture Public Preview Overview

 ## Overview
-The Asset Capture public preview in Remote Assist enables technicians to capture data about the assets they operate, inspect, and maintain **independent of a call** and in a consistent and structured way for validation, report generation, and auditing.
+The Asset Capture public preview in Remote Assist enables technicians to capture data about the assets they operate, inspect, and maintain **independent of a call**.
+The data is captured in a consistent and structured way for easy validation, report generation, and auditing.

-Compared to the snapshot tool currently available in Remote Assist that enables technicians to capture and save images to OneDrive for Business during a call, asset capture has additional benefits:
+Compared to the snapshot tool currently available in Remote Assist, asset capture has additional benefits:

-- **Available independent of calls**: technicians can use Remote Assist to capture processes such as inspections, audits, repair procedures, and factory acceptance tests **independent of a call** if necessary for scenarios where they are working by themselves or a video call is not possible.
-Simply put, asset capture, spatial markup tools, and reference documents are now always available the second you start Remote Assist.
+- **Available independent of calls**: technicians can use Remote Assist to capture processes such as inspections, audits, repair procedures, and factory acceptance tests **independent of a call**.
+This is great for scenarios where they are working by themselves or a video call is not possible.
+Simply put, asset capture, spatial markup tools, and reference documents are now always available from the second you start Remote Assist.
-- **More flexible and robust**: Asset Capture is built on Common Data Service and the Common Data Model, so data generated in Remote Assist can be used in automated processes with Power Automate Flows or in your existing Power Apps and other Dynamics 365 apps.
+- **More flexible and robust**: Asset Capture is built on Common Data Service and the Common Data Model.
+Data generated in Remote Assist can be used in automated processes with Power Automate Flows or in your existing Dynamics 365 apps and Power Apps.
 Because Remote Assist uses the same Customer Asset entity used in Field Service and Connected Customer Service, Remote Assist seamlessly extends those applications, enabling technicians to capture spatial data to the asset in Remote Assist.
-- **Easier to manage**: Data captured with Asset Capture is structured and related back to a digital record of the equipment (assets) you maintain and operate.
-Overtime, these asset records become a historical record or audit trail of rich spatial data captured from Remote Assist.
+- **Easier to manage**: Data captured with Asset Capture is automatically related back to a digital record of the equipment (assets) you maintain or operate.
+Overtime, these records become a historical record and audit trail of rich spatial data captured from Remote Assist.
 And compared to OneDrive where the user must share the folder with specific individuals to view, asset data is saved to Common Data Service so anyone in the organization with access to Common Data Service (CDS) can view that data.

 Asset Capture is easy to start using and involves the following steps: